Recently Adopted Accounting Standards

 Recent Accounting Standards - Not Yet Adopted

-In November 2024, the Financial Accounting Standards Board issued an accounting update that requires public companies to disclose, in the notes to financial statements, specified information about certain costs and expenses at each interim and annual reporting period.
-The amendment in this update is effective for annual reporting periods beginning after December 15, 2026, and interim reporting periods beginning after December 15, 2027.
+In November 2024, the FASB issued an accounting update that requires public companies to disclose, in the notes to financial statements, specified information about certain costs and expenses at each interim and annual reporting period.
+This update is effective for annual reporting periods beginning after December 15, 2026, and interim reporting periods beginning after December 15, 2027.
 The Company will adopt this guidance in fiscal 2028 and in the interim periods beginning in fiscal 2029.
 The adoption of this guidance is not anticipated to have a material impact on the consolidated financial statements.

 Historical Timeline